oteomamo/WorkBase/README.md

 # WorkBase

-WorkBase, developed using .NET, is a management platform tailored for recent college graduates, aiming to centralize and simplify job application and interview tracking.
+WorkBase, developed using .NET framework, is a management platform tailored for recent college graduates, aiming to centralize and simplify job application and interview tracking.
 Its core boasts a versatile relational database system with User and Application entities, accommodating varied data storage needs, such as organizing challenges from LeetCode.
 Furthermore, it employs user-defined matrices for improved alerting and info management, ensuring a dynamic, customizable user experience.

 ## Features